 LOOKING FORWARD - HOW TO BEST MANAGE RISKS IMPACTING MINERAL, ENERGY AND MINING SUPPLY CHAINS

-- Can battery raw materials supply keep pace with demand?
+- Will the battery raw materials supply chain keep pace with demand?

 - Is Canada really open to new investment in energy infrastructure?

-- Issues related to the energy transition, some of the major impediments and uncertainties that will slow the energy transition
+- Impediments and uncertainties that will slow progress to energy transition goals

-- How may risks impact stability and security of mineral supply?
+- How may many of the risks impact stability and security of mineral supply?

-- How to evaluate the risks and uncertainties in minerals/ materials supply chains
+- How can one evaluate risks and uncertainties in minerals/ materials supply chains

-- Opportunities and challenges for an Off-World mineral resource economy
+- What are opportunities and challenges for an Off-World mineral resource economy

-- Progress made and gaps toward net zero carbon emissions in the mining sector
+- Progress being made and gaps toward net zero carbon emissions in mining

 - What is the legal and business case for Indigenous communities' participation and best practices for inclusion and obtaining consent?

 - What does the SME Foundation do?
-Why is it important?
+Why is it important here in the USA?

-- What is the future role of ESG in mine project finance
+- What is the future role of ESG in mine project finance?
+Why does it matter

-- What is the U.S. DOE doing to fill critical gaps in domestic supply
+- What is the U.S. DOE doing to fill critical gaps in domestic critical mineral supply

 - A Deeper Understanding of ESG for Better Management & Investment Decision-making